Adaptive Multi-Mode Out-of-Distribution Detection for Trajectory Prediction in Autonomous Vehicles: Related Work

-{\bf Application of UQ to OOD Detection.} Popular UQ for trajectory prediction~\cite{lakshminarayanan2017simple,gal2016dropout, nayak2022uncertainty} include deep ensembles, Monte Carlo dropout, and Bayesian neural networks.
+{\bf Application of UQ to OOD Detection.} Popular UQ for trajectory prediction~\cite{gal2016dropout, nayak2022uncertainty} include deep ensembles, Monte Carlo dropout, and Bayesian neural networks.
 While effective, these methods typically incur substantial computational overhead.
 Recent research has focused on developing more efficient UQ frameworks tailored for OOD detection.
 For instance, \cite{wiederer2023joint} introduced a scalable approach that models ID samples within a latent space using a Gaussian Mixture Model (GMM), identifying OOD samples as low-likelihood outliers—a principle shared by other density-based detection methods~\cite{lee2018simple,sun2022out}.
 Complementarily, \cite{guo2024building} introduced an external monitoring module that operates directly on model outputs, detecting OOD samples via prediction error statistics without altering the underlying predictor.

 {\bf Quickest Change-Point Detection (QCD). } QCD provides a rigorous framework for monitoring sequential data to identify the \textit{change-point} at which its underlying distribution shifts, with the dual objectives of minimizing the detection delay and controlling the frequency of false alarms \cite{veeravalli2014quickest}.
-This formalism, with applications spanning finance, climatology, and network monitoring \cite{yang2006adaptive, malladi2013online,tartakovsky2012efficient}, is typically pursued within either a Bayesian~\cite{tartakovsky2014sequential} or minimax~\cite{banerjee2013data} setting.
+This formalism, with applications spanning finance, climatology, and network monitoring \cite{tartakovsky2012efficient}, is typically pursued within either a Bayesian~\cite{tartakovsky2014sequential} or minimax setting.
 In particular, CUSUM algorithm is first-order asymptotically optimal \cite{moustakides1986optimal, lorden1971procedures, veeravalli2014quickest}.
-These strong theoretical guarantees, combined with its computational efficiency and proven effectiveness in time-sensitive applications \cite{chowdhury2012bayesian, tartakovsky2006detection}, make CUSUM a powerful and principled foundation for our work.
+These strong theoretical guarantees, combined with its computational efficiency, make CUSUM a powerful and principled foundation for our work.